Hinda Déby Itno: Biography

-Itno was born in N'Djamena in 1980 to Mahamat and Mariam Abderahim Acyl.
+Itno was born in the Chadian capital N'Djamena in 1980 to Mahamat and Mariam Abderahim Acyl.
 Her father was a diplomat who had worked at Chad's embassy in Washington D.C.
 He was Secretary of State for Public Health, Labor and Social Affairs from July 1976 to September 1978.
 Her father retired after serving several years as a consultant N'Djamena, but he was appointed Ambassador of Chad to Sudan in 2010.

+Positions

 On 2 October 2005 she became the wife of Chad's President and she was identified as the First Lady as he already had other wives.

-In 2014 Chad's national council of women (CONAF-TCHAD) was formed with her strong support.
+In 2014 Chad's National Council of Women (CONAF-TCHAD) was formed with her strong support.
 Achta Djibrine Sy became the vice-president of that organisation which campaigned against discrimination.